 Carbon steel pipes, or galvanized steel pipes, are used for water supply pipes and central heating, chilled pipes.
 Their life expectancy is generally 20 years* approximately.
-However, NMR Pipetector enables us to use such pipes for more than 50 years.
+However, Pipetector enables us to use such pipes for more than 50 years.
 The below are other successful achievements.

 Examples of domestic steel tap water pipe